Part 4 in a series for product managers looking to accelerate their time to market when adding new document & digital content capabilities

 Summary of Key Takeaways

 In summary, companies adding document and digital content capabilities to their apps face several challenges tied to their document security and compliance needs.
-And rather than relying on just a bike lock, they prefer to have a bike room and locker for securing their sensitive data and mission-critical applications.
+And rather than relying on just a bike lock, they prefer to have a bike room and locker, so to speak, for securing their sensitive data and mission-critical applications within layered systems and processes.

 There are a few proven tactics that we support and have seen work in combination to square competing requirements.